Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 the context of AssemblySwConnectors (cid:100) PortPrototypes of different DataIn terfaces are compatible if and only if

-#@SECTION: 1.
-One of the following conditions applies:
+ 1. One of the following conditions applies:

 (a) For each VariableDataPrototype or ParameterDataPrototype de ﬁned in the context of the DataInterface of the required PortProto